i05nagai/memorandum/language/english_speaking.md

 * timer
     * timer goes off
 * go
+    * on the go
+        * while on the go
+        * very busy
+        * in the process of being produced
+        * It also includes other features aimed at making it easy to access these calls while on the go
+    * go through
+        * be accepted
+        * to be officially accepted or approved
+        * we're hoping that the proposal for the new mall won't go through
+    * go through sth
+        * experience
+            * to experience a difficult or unpleasant situation
+            * I've been going through a bad patch recently.
+        * examine
+            * to examine sth that contains a collection of things carefully in order to organize them to find sth
+            * I'm going through my wardrobe and throwing out all the clothes I don't wear any more.
+        * practise
+            * to do sth in order to practise or as a test
+            * Why don't we go through the whole demonstration once more?
+        * use
+            * to use a lot of sth
     * go by
         * to move past, in space or time
     * go by sth